bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 Like in the Virtual Machine information tab the same actions are available for a snapshot:

 - **Create a template** - Allows creating a template from the snapshot.
 This template can be used for VM creation.

 Fill in the form to register a new template:

+.. note:: Required fields are marked with an asterisk (*).

 - Name * - Enter a name of the new template.
 - Description * - Provide a short description of the template.
 - OS type * - Select an OS type from the drop-down list.
 - Group - Select a group from the drop-down list.
 - Password enabled - Tick this option if the template has the password change script installed.
 That means the VM created on the base of this template will be accessed by a password, and this password can be reset.
 - Dynamically scalable - Tick this option if the template contains XS/VM Ware tools to support the dynamic scaling of VM CPU/memory.

-.. note:: Required fields are marked with an asterisk (*).

-Click "Show additional fields" to expand the list of optional settings.
+Click "SHOW ADDITIONAL FIELDS" to expand the list of optional settings.
 It allows creating a template that requires HVM.

 Once all fields are filled in click "Create" to create the new template.